Voltage-sensitive dye: Examples

 Commonly used voltage sensitive dyes are substituted aminonaphthylethenylpyridinium (ANEP) dyes, such as di-4-ANEPPS, di-8-ANEPPS, and RH237.
 Depending on their chemical modifications which change their physical properties they are used for different experimental procedures.
 They were first described in 1985 by the research group of Leslie Loew.
 ANNINE-6plus is a voltage sensitive dye with fast response (ns response time) and high sensitivity.
 It has been applied to measure the action potentials of a single t-tubule of cardiomyocytes by Guixue Bu et al. More recently, a series of fluorinated ANEP dyes was introduced that offer enhanced sensitivity and photostability; they are also available over a wide choice of excitation and emission wavelengths.
 A recent computational study confirmed that the ANEP dyes are affected only by the electrostatic environment and not by specific molecular interactions.
 Other structural scaffolds, such as xanthenes, are also successfully used.

 Materials

 The core material for imaging brain activity with voltage-sensitive dyes are the dyes themselves.
 These voltage-sensitive dyes are lipophilic and preferably localized in membranes with their hydrophobic tails.
 They are used in applications involving fluorescence or absorption; they are fast acting and are able to provide linear measurements of changes in membrane potential.
 Voltage sensitive dyes are supplied by many companies who offer fluorescent probes for biological applications.
-Potentiometric Probes, LLC specializes only in voltage sensitive dyes; they have an exclusive license to distribute the large set of fluorinated VSDs, marketed under the ElectroFluorTM brand.
+Potentiometric Probes, LLC specializes only in voltage sensitive dyes; they have an exclusive license to distribute the large set of fluorinated VSDs, marketed under the ElectroFluor brand.

 A variety of specialized equipment may be used in conjunction with the dyes, and choices in equipment will vary according to the particularities of a preparation.
 Essentially, equipment will include specialized microscopes and imaging devices, and may include technical lamps or lasers.